ARC Raiders Renegade Guide: Best Upgrades & Attachments

 • Medium Mag 2 or 1 (Green/Grey): Acceptable budget alternatives

-• Because the Renegade reloads rounds individually rather than swapping magazines, magazine capacity is less critical than on other weapons
+• Because the Renegade reloads rounds individually rather than swapping magazines, capacity is less critical than on other weapons

 Optic Attachments

-• Higher magnification scopes create tunnel vision problems for the weapon's intended use case
+• Higher magnification scopes create tunnel vision problems for the weapon's intended use

 Recommended Builds

-High-Tier Optimal Build
+High-Tier Build

 Optimal Build Configuration